 How to incorporate sprouts into your diet

-Dr. Li suggests tossing your broccoli sprouts into a smoothie along with water, banana, and ripe mango for a tropical and nutritious treat in the morning.
+For a sweeter rendition, Dr. Li suggests tossing your broccoli sprouts into a smoothie along with water, banana, and ripe mango for a tropical and nutritious treat in the morning.
 Or, if you need something a little heartier, Shapiro recommends topping your omelet with some raw sprouts.

 Loading More Posts...